Warby Parker

 Warby Parker Inc. is an American eyewear brand and retailer of prescription glasses, contact lenses, and sunglasses, based in New York City.
 It also offers eye exams.
 Originally founded in 2010 as an online-only retailer, the company now generates about two-thirds of its revenue from its 276 physical retail stores, 271 of which are in the U.S. and 5 of which are in Canada.
 The company intends to operate 900 stores.

-The company has 2.28 million customers; average order value is $263.
+In 2024, the company had 2.28 million customers; the average order value was $263.